-Preferred Stock Risk (All Funds).
-The Funds may be subject to preferred stock risk.
+Preferred Stock Risk.
+The Fund may be subject to preferred stock risk.
 A preferred stock is a blend of the characteristics of a bond and common stock.
-It may offer a higher yield than common stock and has priority over common stock in equity ownership, but it does not have the seniority of a bond and, unlike common stock, its participation in the issuer's growth may be limited.
-Although the dividend on a preferred stock may be set at a fixed annual rate, in some circumstances it may be changed or passed by the issuer.
-Preferred stock generally does not confer voting rights.
+It may offer a higher yield than common stock and has priority over common stock in equity ownership, but it does not have the seniority of

-Tax Risk (All Funds). - Each Fund has elected to be, and intends to qualify each year for treatment as, a "regulated investment company" under the Code.
-To maintain qualification for federal income tax purposes as a regulated investment company under the Code, each Fund must meet certain source-of-income, asset diversification and annual distribution requirements, as discussed in detail below under "Tax Consequences."
-If for any taxable year a Fund fails to qualify for the special federal income tax treatment afforded to regulated investment companies, all its taxable income will be subject to federal income tax at regular corporate rates (without any deduction for distributions to shareholders) and any income available for distribution will be reduced.
-Under certain circumstances, a Fund may be able to cure a failure to qualify as a regulated investment company, but in order to do so the Fund might incur significant Fund-level taxes and might be forced to dispose of certain assets.
+Tax Risk.
+The Fund has elected to be, and intends to qualify each year for treatment as, a "regulated investment company" under the Code.
+To maintain qualification for federal income tax purposes as a regulated investment company under the Code, the Fund must meet certain source-of-income, asset diversification and annual distribution requirements, as discussed in detail below under "Tax Consequences."
+If for any taxable year the Fund fails to qualify for the special federal income tax treatment afforded to regulated investment companies, all its taxable income will be subject to federal income tax at regular corporate rates (without any deduction for distributions to shareholders) and any income available for distribution will be reduced.
+Under certain circumstances, the Fund may be able to cure a failure to qualify as a regulated investment company, but in order to do so the Fund might incur significant Fund-level taxes and might be forced to dispose of certain assets.
 For additional information on the requirements imposed on regulated investment companies and the consequences of a failure to qualify, see "Tax Consequences" below.

-Depreciation or other cost recovery deductions passed through to a Fund from investments in MLPs in a given year will generally reduce the Fund's taxable income, but those deductions may be recaptured in the Fund's income in one or more subsequent years.
-When recognized and distributed, recapture income will generally be taxable to shareholders at the time of the distribution at ordinary income tax rates, even though those shareholders might not have held shares in the applicable Fund at the time the deductions were taken by that Fund, and even though those shareholders will not have corresponding economic gain on their shares at the time of the recapture.
-In order to distribute recapture income or to fund redemption requests, a Fund may need to liquidate investments, which may lead to additional recapture income.
+Depreciation or other cost recovery deductions passed through to the Fund from investments in MLPs in a given year will generally reduce the Fund's taxable income, but those deductions may be recaptured in the Fund's income in one or more subsequent years.
+When recognized and distributed, recapture income will generally be taxable to shareholders at the time of the distribution at ordinary income tax rates, even though those shareholders might not have held shares in the Fund at the time the deductions were taken by the Fund, and even though those shareholders will not have corresponding economic gain on their shares at the time of the recapture.
+In order to distribute recapture income or to fund redemption requests, the Fund may need to liquidate investments, which may lead to additional recapture income.

-Capital Markets Risk (All Funds).
+Capital Markets Risk.
 Global financial markets and economic conditions have been, and may continue to be, volatile due to a variety of factors, including significant write-offs in the financial services sector.
 In volatile times, the cost of raising capital in the debt and equity capital markets, and the ability to raise capital, may be impacted.
 In particular, concerns about the general stability of financial markets and specifically the solvency of lending counterparties, may impact the cost of raising capital from the credit markets through increased interest rates, tighter lending standards, difficulties in refinancing debt on existing terms or at all and reduced, or in some cases ceasing to provide, funding to borrowers.
 In addition, lending counterparties under existing revolving credit facilities and other debt instruments may be unwilling or unable to meet their funding obligations.
 As a result of any of the foregoing, energy companies may be unable to obtain new debt or equity financing on acceptable terms.
 If funding is not available when needed, or is available only on unfavorable terms, energy companies may not be able to meet obligations as they come due.
 Moreover, without adequate funding, energy companies may be unable to execute their growth strategies, complete future acquisitions, take advantage of other business opportunities or respond to competitive pressures, any of which could have a material adverse effect on their revenues and results of operations.